-The demographic characteristics of the 3,572 participants (57.1% female) are presented in Table 1.
-Overall, the mean ORA score was 2.52 (1.49), mean NORA score was 1.98 (1.51) and the mean IRA score was 7.66 (4.17).
+The demographic characteristics of the entire sample of 3,572 participants (57.1% female) are presented in Table 1.
+Overall, the mean ORA score was 2.52 (1.49), the mean NORA score was 1.98 (1.51) and the mean IRA score was 7.66 (4.17).
 Participants with high ORA and high IR showed similar patterns in terms of demographics.
-That is, they were more likely to be female, married or engaged, and identify as Catholic, Muslim, protestant, or “other Christian” than those low on ORA or IR.
-Grade point average did not differ based on religiosity.
+That is, they were more likely to be female, married or engaged, and identify as Catholic, Muslim, Protestant, or “other Christian” than those with low ORA or IR.
+Grade point average (GPA) did not differ based on religiosity.
+As there may be some question as to the honesty of students reporting GPA, we examined as part of a different study (data not reported here) we compared self-report GPA in a survey to their official GPA reported from OIR (e.g., self- report mean =3.6154; official mean =3.6116).
+These data allow us to be generally confident in the GPA results.

 In terms of mental health, the data are presented in Table 2.
-Participants who scored high on ORA and IR were significantly less likely to have alcohol or drug problems and less likely to have low self-esteem.
-In addition, those with high ORA were significantly less likely to screen positive for PTSD.
+After adjusting for gender, race and relationship status, participants who scored high on ORA and IR were significantly less likely to have alcohol or drug problems and less likely to have low self-esteem.
+In addition, those with high ORA were significantly less likely to screen positive for PTSD, and those with high IR were significantly less likely to screen positive for binge eating disorder.

 Finally, although participants with higher levels of ORA and IR did not differ significantly on a measure of compulsivity from those with lower levels, they did significantly differ in two domains of impulsiveness, attentional and non-planning impulsiveness (Table 3).